seanox/pdf-service/manual/Introduction.md

 Data structure placeholders are retained for iterative use.
 The value is inserted before the placeholder.
 They are only removed when the generation is complete.
-Data structure placeholders work like independent segments and can contain markup and other placeholders.
+Structure placeholders work like independent sub-template and can contain markup and other placeholders.

 #### Escaped Placeholders